Watch Secrets of the Dead: The Real Trojan Horse – Stream the full episode now!

 Stephen Ressler believes the answer to this question is rooted in the fact that the Greeks of the late Bronze Age were seafarers.

-The seafaring Greeks had been honing their carpentry skills for centuries.
+Narrator: The maritime Greeks had been honing their carpentry skills for centuries.

-Well first in the overall framework of the horse we have a keel below just as a Greek ship would have, we have the prow which corresponds to the prow of a ship, we have stern posts corresponding to the stern post of the ship.
+Ressler: Well, first in the overall framework of the horse, we have a keel below, just as a Greek ship would have; we have the prow, which corresponds to the prow of a ship; we have a stern post corresponding to the stern post of the ship.

-The body of the horse very closely resembles the hull of a ship and if truly believe that's the way it would have been put together.
+The body of the horse very closely resembles the hull of a ship.

 It had to be able to carry fairly substantial loads.

 Narrator: Those loads being a number of armed troops.

 But just how many warriors could fit?

 The Trojan Horse literally grows with each telling of the story.

 Later accounts suggest it held virtually a full ship's company.